 Then, the DDS returns the case to the field office for appropriate action.
 If the DDS found that the claimant is disabled, SSA completes any outstanding non-disability development, computes the benefit amount, and begins paying benefits.
 If the claimant was found not to be disabled, the file is kept in the field office in case the claimant decides to appeal the determination.

 Did you know?
 Those with disabilities even from birth will never make enough from benefits to survive on their own after the age of 18.
 Why?
 The Federal government does this on a average height based program which typically even then is based off a retirement.
 SSI credits and more may be considered.
 So the typical average for a person who has a full fledged disability will make about $700-$800 a month to live off live for life.
 This leaves no room to honestly live within a reasonable form of life.

-Join our team today and be apart of Little People of the World Corporation.
+Join our team today and be apart of Little People of the World Organization.
 Apply now at our Career Application.

 Our Hours of Operation

 |Monday||09:00 AM - 05:00 PM|

 |Wednesday||09:00 AM - 05:00 PM|